 Think of anxiety like a smoke alarm.
 You can take the battery out, and the noise stops.
 But the fire is still burning.

 From a relational and psychodynamic perspective, anxiety frequently develops in response to early relational experiences that shaped how you learned to feel safe in the world.
 When the people you depended on as a child were unpredictable, emotionally unavailable, or critical, your nervous system learned to stay on alert.
 That alertness was adaptive then.
+It kept you attuned to danger signals in an environment that was not reliably safe.
 But it does not shut off just because the environment changes.
+You carry it into adulthood, into your relationships, into your work, into the quiet moments when everything is objectively fine but your body will not stop scanning for what might go wrong.

 Shame is different from guilt.
 Guilt says, “I did something wrong.”
 Shame says, “I am something wrong.”
 Most of the time, shame operates beneath conscious awareness.
 You do not walk around thinking about it.
 You walk around feeling anxious, hypervigilant, perfectionistic, or terrified of judgment.

-When a child’s emotional needs are consistently met with rejection or dismissal, the child concludes, “Something about me is too much, or not enough.”
+When a child’s emotional needs are consistently met with rejection, dismissal, or simply go unnoticed, the child concludes: “Something about me is too much, or not enough.”
 That belief becomes shame.
 And because it forms before language and conscious memory fully develop, it gets stored not as a thought but as a felt sense that something is fundamentally wrong with you.
+If this description resonates, our Childhood Emotional Neglect page may be relevant to your experience.

 Our clinical approach is grounded in relational psychodynamic and psychoanalytic theory, with trauma-informed care woven into everything we do.
 We pay close attention to the therapeutic relationship itself, because the patterns that create anxiety in your life will eventually show up in the therapy room too.